-No impairment loss was recognised of accounts receivable at year-end (2019: 0.3 million USD).
+No impairment loss was recognised of accounts receivable at year-end 2021 and none at year-end 2020.
 The write-down of receivables is based on the management's assessment and experience.
 The Company's collection issues are reviewed on a regular basis.